Xylosma serrata

-Xylosoma serrata is a species of flowering plant in the family Salicaceae.
+Xylosma serrata, the brushholly, is a species of flowering plant in the family Salicaceae.
 It is endemic to the island of Montserrat.
 It was known from only a single location on the south of the island, and this has now been covered by pyroclastic flows from the volcanic eruption.
-It is therefore possibly extinct, but marked by IUCN as critically endangered because of the lack of data.
+It is therefore possibly extinct, but assessed by the IUCN as critically endangered because of the lack of data.